Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Reals and simple groups

-\begin{proof} We choose as an index set $A \coloneqq \{2, 3\}^{\N}$, and fix an element $\alpha \in A$.
-The group $G_\alpha$ will arise as the colimit of a direct sequence of epimorphisms of hyperbolic groups $G_1 \to G_2 \to \cdots$, where $G_1$ is a torsion-free cocompact lattice in the isometry group of the octonionic hyperbolic plane, which has Euler characteristic $\chi \geq 1$ \cite[Corollary 5.16(1) on p.~231]{luck}.
-We fix a finite generating set $S_1$ for $G_1$ and let $S_i$ be the pushforward to $G_i$.
-We also specify elements $g_i \in G_i$, and will prove the following additional properties. \begin{enumerate} \item $G_i$ is non-elementary hyperbolic with no non-trivial finite normal subgroups. \item $\mathrm{Cay}(G_i, S_i)$ is $\delta_i$-hyperbolic, and the quotient $G_i \to G_{i+1}$ is injective on the ball of radius $i \delta_i$ centred at the identity. \item Each quotient $G_i \to G_{i+1}$ induces isomorphisms in homology and cohomology with coefficients in $R[G_{i+1}]$-modules and degree at least $3$, where $R$ is any ring where $p$ is invertible. \item The element $g_i \in G_i$ has infinite order, and for all $j > i$ its image in $G_j$ has order $p^{a_i}$, where $a_i \in \N$ is a sequence with the property that $a_{i+1} - a_i - 1$ is a positive power of $\alpha(i) \in \{2, 3\}$. \item For every unitary $G_i$-representation $V$, the second homology is
+for some $k_i \in \N$.
+To treat all numbers in a unified way, if $x$ is $p$-adic, we still choose a periodic representation.
+The group $G_x$ will arise as the colimit of a direct sequence of epimorphisms of hyperbolic groups $G_0 \to G_1 \to \cdots$, where $G_0$ is a torsion-free cocompact lattice in the isometry group of the octonionic hyperbolic plane, which has Euler characteristic $\chi \geq 1$ \cite[Corollary 5.16(1) on p.~231]{luck}.
+We fix a finite generating set $S_0$ for $G_0$ and let $S_i$ be the pushforward to $G_i$.
+We also specify elements $g_i \in G_i$, and will prove the following additional properties. \begin{enumerate} \item $G_i$ is non-elementary hyperbolic with no non-trivial finite normal subgroups. \item $\mathrm{Cay}(G_i, S_i)$ is $\delta_i$-hyperbolic, and the quotient $G_i \to G_{i+1}$ is injective on the ball of radius $i \delta_i$ centred at the identity. \item Each quotient $G_i \to G_{i+1}$ induces isomorphisms in homology and cohomology with coefficients in $R[G_{i+1}]$-modules and degree at least $3$, where $R$ is any ring where $p$ is invertible. \item The element $g_i \in G_i$ has infinite order, and for all $j > i$ its image in $G_j$ has order $p^{k_i}$. \item For every unitary $G_i$-representation $V$, the second homology is

 \end{enumerate}